jvillemare/aloe-ha/docs/march-12-2020-email-ideas.md

+From: Terry Harvey
-Date: Thu, 12 Mar 2020 21:51:30 -0400
+Date: Sat, 14 Mar 2020 09:16:35 -0400
-Subject: CISC 275 - 011: How extensive should our concepts be?
+Subject: Re: CISC 275 - 011: How extensive should our concepts be?
-From: James Villemarette
+To: James Villemarette

-To: Terry Harvey
+due date is Monday after break.
+Emails overwhelming. not extensive, big picture. happy spring!

+On Fri, Mar 13, 2020 at 9:19 PM James Villemarette wrote:

+> Hey Professor Harvey,
+>
+> Just following up incase my email got lost in the shuffle.
+>
+> Regards,
+> James
+>
+> On Thu, Mar 12, 2020 at 9:51 PM James Villemarette wrote:
+>
-Hi Professor Harvey!
+>> Hi Professor Harvey!
+>>

-You said to come up with three ideas by March 16.
-Is the due date still the same with Spring Break?
-And how extensive should or concepts/ideas be. just a paragraph or two?
+>> You said to come up with three ideas by March 16.
+Is the due date still
+>> the same with Spring Break?
+And how extensive should or concepts/ideas be.
+>> just a paragraph or two?
+>>

-Have a good day,
+>> Have a good day,
-James
+>> James
+>>
+>